coolcut/2020.fruechtl.me/journal/visual-changes.md

 The next step I took was adding unique classes to the individual pages I wanted to change, so I could add different styles to them.

 To make this process a bit more clear, let's take the homepage as an example.
-The homepage only needed a new custom `background-color`, so I've added this piece of code to solve it:
+The homepage only needed a new custom `background-color`, so I added this piece of code to solve it:

 ```css
 .cs-homepage {